 Zero to One by Peter Thiel.
 This book should be read periodically for its uniquely amazing ability to stimulate your thinking.
 Every chapter breaks some limit in your thinking.
 For example: What would it take to achieve your ten year plan—in six months?
 Also: What is something you believe that nearly no one agrees with you on?
 (The question highlights something else Thiel believes: it is very difficult and rare to find someone that really thinks for themselves.)

 Deep Work by Cal Newport.
 Deep Work is a book that makes a very elegant argument: (i) we're living in a world where there are dramatic returns for high quality creative work (writing, programming, analysis, etc.) and (ii) we live in a world of dramatically increased distraction from mobile devices, social media, email, etc. that prevents us from doing precisely that sort of work.
-Newport then lays out a plan.
+Newport then lays out a plan for how to achieve great work in this distracted world.

 How Will You Measure Your Life? by Clayton Christensen.
 This is an eye-opening, life-changing book.
 Clay Christensen, a strategy professor at Harvard Business School and author of The Innovator's Dilemma, applies strategic principles to the goal of living a good life.